 Use what you have

 Each time I’m ready to tackle a room, I have a bad habit of immediately heading to the store to shop for home decorating ideas and decor.
 Bad idea.
 Why?
 Because once I’ve decided what I want and need, I should head to my shed and to the closet in my craft room to see what I already have.
 With the combination of 2 households, E and I have a lot of stuff!

 What’s your first plan of attack when you are going to work on a room?
 I recommend checking to see what you have first, before heading out to the stores to purchase more of what you already have.
 Imagine how much time and money you’ll save just by doing that!

 Having a beautiful home doesn’t have to leave you broke, nor does it have to take more time than necessary, if you take the time to plan things out ahead of time.
 I’m sure like me, you have many things happening and anything you can do to make things easier is always a plus!

 How do you make your home decor shopping faster, easier, and less expensive?
+Where are some of your favorite places to shop for home decorating ideas and decor?
 I’d love for you to share your tips in the comments below!